Patiyut1807/SDPx-Lab/express-app/README.md

 $ cd express-app
 ```

-- 2.run this command in terminal waiting for complete
+- 2.run this command in terminal and waiting for complete

 ```bash
 $ docker build -t test